A short story about Tenney Park and the Tenney-Lapham neighborhood, told by Janice Schur.

 Narrator: Uh, We had about three floods in the time that I’ve lived here and the one time we rode our canoe down our back yard into the lake.

 Narrator: And, I’m not in the flood plain, my house is just above the flood plain, but some of the houses on Sherman are.
-And, um, also my heating bill [LAUGH], I was, that’s another reason I thought, who would ever buy this house, well 45 years later I’m still in the house.
+And, um, also my heating bill [LAUGH], I was--that’s another reason I thought, "who would ever buy this house?"
+Well, forty-five years later I’m still in the house.
 And the thing that I wanted to stress was how, um, the neighborhood has changed its image.
 When we moved here it was considered a student neighborhood.
 And the house I bought had been a group home.

 Interviewer: That’s fantastic

 Interviewer: That’s great.
-So can you tell me a little bit about memories that you have about the park and you know I guess just your time spent in the park as you’ve been here for 45 years.
+So can you tell me a little bit about memories that you have about the park, and, you know, I guess just your time spent in the park as you’ve been here for forty-five years?

 Interviewer: That’s really great, who did you, uh, play with?